 For this reason, and because PBA can overlap with or mimic depression, it’s important to have your loved one seen by a doctor.
 The neurologist who treats their condition can diagnose and treat PBA.
 Or, you might take them to a psychiatrist or neuropsychologist for an evaluation.

-A few medicines — including antidepressants and a drug called dextromethorphan hydrobromide and quinidine sulfate (Nuedexta) — treat PBA.
-These drugs don’t cure the condition, but they can reduce the intensity and frequency of the emotional outbursts.
+Nuedexta and antidepressants don’t cure the condition, but they can reduce the intensity and frequency of the emotional outbursts.